Transductive Zero-Shot Learning with Visual Structure Constraint: Introduction

-\begin{itemize} \item We have proposed two different types of visual structure constraint for ZSL learning, which can help to improve the domain shift problem. \item Experiments demonstrate that the proposed visual structure constraint can bring substantial performance gain consistently and achieve state-of-the-art results. \item Compared to previous instance-based optimization objective, our center-based optimization objective is much more computationally efficient. \end{itemize}
+To summarize, our contributions are three-fold as below: \begin{itemize} \item We have proposed three different types of visual structure constraint for the projection learning of transductive ZSL to alleviate its domain shift problem. \item We introduce a new transductive ZSL configuration where many unrelated images exist in the test dataset and propose a new training strategy to make our method work for it. \item Experiments demonstrate that the proposed visual structure constraint can bring substantial performance gain consistently and achieve state-of-the-art results. \end{itemize}